Kapcode/OpenMacropadServer/README.md

 ## Features

+*   **Modern Dark Theme**: The entire application uses the FlatLaf dark theme for a clean, modern look and feel.
+*   **SVG Icons**: All toolbars and buttons now use scalable SVG icons for a sharp, high-DPI-friendly interface.
 *   **Macro Management**: Create, save, edit, and delete macros through a user-friendly interface.
 *   **Live Directory Watching**: The macro manager automatically updates when you add, remove, or change macro files on disk.
 *   **Editable Tab Titles**: Double-click a tab's title to rename it for better organization.
 *   **Intelligent Saving**: The application intelligently handles "Save" and "Save As" operations, using the tab title as a suggested filename and preventing accidental overwrites.
 *   **Batch Deletion**: Easily select and delete multiple macros at once.
-*   **Themed UI**: A modern, themed interface for a consistent look and feel.

 ## UI Structure

 The user interface is built using Java Swing and is organized into several key components:

 *   **`Main.kt`**: The main entry point of the application.
-It initializes the window, menu bar, and assembles all the different UI panels into a nested layout using `JSplitPane`.
+It initializes the FlatLaf Look and Feel, sets up the main window, menu bar, and assembles all the different UI panels into a nested layout using `JSplitPane`.

 *   **`ServerStatusUI.kt`**: A panel at the top of the window that displays the server's status (running/stopped), IP address, and port.